 Both are remarkable Art Deco masterpieces.
 There are few tourists eyeballing Clark Kent’s place of work, the lobby of which contains an enormous, rotating, world globe.
 I think I heard it is the world’s largest.

-Both buildings are adorned with reliefs that are clearly in the Art Deco style, The Chanin building’s are bronze, and in its lobby some mesmerizing abstracted bronze grills.
+Both buildings are adorned with reliefs that are clearly in the Art Deco style, The Chanin building’s are bronze, and in its lobby are some mesmerizing abstracted bronze grills.
 It’s right across 42nd Street from Grand Central.

-Also nearby, on the corner of 51st and Lexington, is the General Electric Building.
+Nearby, on the corner of 51st and Lexington, is the General Electric Building.
 Another Art Deco masterpiece, it was originally built to house the RCA enterprise, then a subsidiary of GE.
 But shortly afterward, RCA moved to Rockefeller Center, leaving this as the GE corporate headquarters building.